 And I think this may be the last photo of me smiling this big.

 – Bart Proctor has a Bachelor of Science Degree in Criminal Justice and Strategic Intelligence from Liberty University with close to 23 years experience as a police officer and violent crimes detective.
 He also served as an intelligence officer within his police agency and received extensive training from the FBI and The Department of Homeland Security.
-Bart started his blog, Family Safe First, to empower and inform families on matters of safety.
+Bart started his blog, The Salty Sarge, to share stories on law enforcement.
 He uses real world experiences, from a cops perspective, as a platform to deliver this message.
 He invites you to follow his work.